Woot: Sales model

 Woot's original tagline was "One Day, One Deal" and is now "Don't work to find deals.
 Let the deals find you".
 Originally, Woot offered one product per day until its stock of that item was sold out, or until the product was replaced at midnight Central Time with the next offering.
 If a product sold out during its run, the next item would not appear until midnight, except during Woot-Off promotions.
 Woot was a forerunner in the one-deal-a-day business model.
 Customers could buy up to three of the sale item, although the site occasionally limited product quantity to one per customer.

 Products are never announced beforehand.
 This sales model means that defective products cannot be replaced, only refunded.
 The company also does not provide customer support for the products it sells; in case of issues, customers are advised to seek support either from the manufacturer or through the online user community on the Woot forums.

 Following its acquisition by Amazon, Woot's business model was heavily modified to sell a selection of products across different categories, moving away from its foundational business to better complement its Amazon partnership.
 The selection within a category varies and if a product sells out early enough in the day, a new product is generally offered for sale in its place.

 Woot sometimes sells refurbished items.
-In 2011, sales of 6,200 refurbished Motorola Xooms included a small number (about 100) that weren't refurbished properly and may have been sold with data from the devices' previous owners.
+In 2011, sales of 6,200 refurbished Motorola Xooms included a small number (about 100) that were not refurbished properly and may have been sold with data from the devices' previous owners.

-Marketing style

-Woot's main site previously featured a daily podcast by Matthew Shultz, that briefly described the item up for sale and included a humorous song or skit.
-This has since been replaced by a weekly video podcast.
-Photoshop contests among Woot forum users for prizes, including cash, free shipping on Woot orders, and the Monkey Prize (typically a random monkey-related item of little or no value) were other promotional events.

-Community members have contributed back to the site by offering Woot-related services.
-These include status checkers, Dashboard widgets, and Windows Sidebar widgets to report when the next product is listed; there are also webcasts and other methods to monitor the site's status.